neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

     "key_f": "If present, include the key for flag stops", "key_tz": "If present, include the key for time zones", "train_numbers_side_by_side": "If present and truthy, put train numbers at the top of a column side by side like 7/27, desired for trains which split; the default is to stack them one over another like 280 over 6280, desired for connecting trains."
+    "programmers_warning": "If present, will be displayed when generating timetable.
+A warning for timetable which require manual editing of the GTFS files or something similar."
  }

 reference_date is critically important and is required unless passed at the command line.